 ...
 Probably not.

 Haye is known for pulling out of fights.
-In fact, Tony had predicted Haye would either quit or cancel.
-As a result, it's likely Haye, given he was so uncharacteristically stationary and ploddy early on, might have entered the bout in a fairly compromised state, realizing his reputation would be at stake if he tried to postpone a bout due to injury yet again.
+In fact, Tony had predicted Haye would either quit or cancel prior to the first fight.
+As a result, it's likely Haye, given he was so uncharacteristically stationary and ploddy early on, entered the bout in a fairly compromised state, realizing his reputation would be at stake if he tried to postpone a bout due to injury yet again.

-Perhaps an presumed affliction prior to the fight made him more vulnerable to an even worse injury?
+Perhaps a presumed affliction prior to the fight made him more vulnerable to an even worse injury during the bout?